ory/ci/conventional_commit_config/README.md

 This Github Action is only used in https://github.com/ory/meta/blob/master/templates/repository/common/.github/workflows/conventional_commits.yml.
-It allows individual repositories to override the default scopes for conventional commits via an external config file.
+It allows individual repositories to override the default scopes for conventional commits via a config file.

-The config file is at `.github/conventional_commits.json` in your repository.
+This config file must be at `.github/conventional_commits.json` in your repository and have content that looks like this:
-Here is an example content:

 ```json
 {